tobiashort/th-utils/cmd/sum/README.md

   sum [OPTIONS]

 Options:
-  -i, --ignore-nan  Ignores not numeric values and treats them as 0.
+  -i, --ignore-na-n  Ignores not numeric values and treats them as 0.
   -h, --help         Show this help message and exit

 ```